SahasraAnkireddy/DataAnalytics-DataVisualization/README.md

-# Accenture North America Data Analytics and Visualization Job Simulation on Forage - September 2023
+# Accenture North America Data Analytics and Visualization Job Simulation on Forage

 .
 Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture